 Project: Intelligent conversational agent powered by machine learning and artificial intelligence written in Ruby.
 The application connects WhatsUp, Viber, WeChat, Facebook Messenger with a self-made helpdesk, and provides canned answers and quick responses to an operator based on its previous conversations.

-Note: We used already developed in-house engine used for natural language processing and entity detection.
+Note: We already developed an in-house engine used for natural language processing and entity detection.
 If you are planning to create something similar from scratch, we recommend you to multiply the costs at least four times.

 Project: A group of web-scrapers connected into one robust platform, that extracts data from popular websites and social media to build a custom customer profile.
 The MVP extracts data from TripAdvisor, Yelp, Twitter, Facebook, Instagram, Google SERP, and etc.